renmuller/renmuller/README.md

 #### OBJECTIVE	####

 My name is Karen Müller and I am passionate about cloud technologies.
 I am soon to be a qualified AWS Certified Cloud Practitioner having studied for several months in the AWS bootcamp at TechTalent Academy.
 I am a self-starter with a practical, problem-solving mindset who enjoys being thrown into challenging situations and having to learn on the fly, grasping new skills and being able to put my knowledge into practice.
-A confident, independent thinker having a detailed knowledge of AWS with hands-on experience using the AWS Manangement Console and also experience using Python and Linux Bash Shell.
+A confident, independent thinker having a detailed knowledge of AWS with hands-on experience using the AWS Management Console and also experience using Python and Linux Bash Shell.
 Formerly an Oracle Certified Java Developer (Web Component and Business Component) and I have 2 years’ teaching experience as an ICT Instructor, teaching IT, HTML and Robotics to school groups and clubs.

 **Tech Stack:**<br>
 AWS Certified Cloud Practitioner (final exam April 2021)<br>